Installation

 -- --format glb --output /path/to/scene.glb

-The exporter writes renderable glTF/GLB scenes, keeps Z-up coordinates for RaiSim/rayrai, and emits *.rayrai_lights.json sidecars for Blender area lights.
+The exporter writes renderable glTF/GLB scenes, keeps Z-up coordinates for RaiSim/rayrai, and emits RayRai sidecars for Blender area lights and authored reflection probes: *.rayrai_lights.json and *.rayrai_probes.json.